…or sculpturing is not that bad for health ;P

 Badges and plastics

 I also had to address other scratched plastic parts.
 That was easily fixed by applying a thin layer of silicone oil.
+That is my usual trick to bring back dark plastics to a nice look.

 Don’t ask me why so late but this is the moment when I’ve realized there is a major failure :/